 Meanwhile, Samar is awake in the back of the van that’s being driven by Lawrence Devlin.
-He’s very casually discussing how he could kill her in a way that’s natural, so that she can return to the earth.
+He’s discussing how he could kill her in a way that’s natural, so she can return to the earth.
 He makes it sounds so peaceful.
-Samar is only half listening, having found an emergency kit in the back and is furtively looking through it, while keeping Devlin talking.
+Samar is only half listening, having found an emergency kit in the back and is looking through it, while keeping Devlin talking.
 All the while, we hear the Himalayan Field rats that Devlin is very proud of, squeaking from a cage in the front seat.
-The rats are also very content, having just eaten what appeared to be a small babies hand.
+The rats are also content, having just eaten what appeared to be a small babies hand.

 That gets him what he wants and in no time at all he’s standing in front of Gonzalez.
-Initially angry, Gonzalez soon gives Reddington what he needs.
+An angry Gonzalez soon gives Reddington what he needs.
 Not the duffel bag (of course not…) but security footage of Ian Garvey meeting with a man and handing over said duffel bag.
 Red knows who the other man is.
 Sutton Ross, an enemy of his he’d thought long dead.
-Apparently he’s alive and well (and next weeks Blacklister) and is now in possession of the bones.
+He’s alive and well (and next weeks Blacklister) and now has the bones.

-With Devlin dead and a bear outside, Samar is momentarily at a loss, but does manage to grab the phone that Devlin dropped in the bear attack.
+With Devlin dead and a bear outside, Samar is at a loss, but grabs the phone that Devlin dropped in the bear attack.
 At this moment, the bear takes matters into its own paws and pushes the van, causing it to roll down the embankment into the river.
-This bear really has a personal grudge against vans.
+This bear has a personal grudge against vans.
 Good news is the van is upright again.
 Bad news is it’s filling with water.
 Other good news is the phone works, and Samar calls Aram.

 Liz is in Costa Rica, having tracked down what Red was up to with his ‘juggling’.
 She finds the auction site, watches the same footage that Reddington had, and knows who has the duffel bag.
 She still doesn’t know what it contains though.
 Red is both disappointed and impressed that she followed him and got this far.
 Their sprint to the finish line is almost complete.
 It won’t be long before one of them has the bag.
 Liz assures Red it will be her.

-We finish the episode with Aram at Samar’s side, kneeling down and offering her his grandmother’s ring that she had previously returned.
+We finish the episode with Aram at Samar’s side, kneeling down and offering her his grandmother’s ring she had returned.
 And with the voice of Etta James singing At Last, Aram slips the ring on her finger and proposes to the comatose Samar.

-While the episode was a change of pace, and was moving in parts, it suffered from one major flaw.
-The episode description was,“When Samar (Mozhan Marnò) lands in the crosshairs of an unconventional Blacklister, Aram (Amir Arison) and the Task Force spring into action to find her before it’s too late.
+While the episode was a change of pace and good in parts, it suffered from one major flaw.
+The episode description was “When Samar (Mozhan Marnò) lands in the crosshairs of an unconventional Blacklister, Aram (Amir Arison) and the Task Force spring into action to find her before it’s too late.
 Meanwhile, Red (James Spader) journeys to Costa Rica to prevent the duffel bag of bones from being sold to the highest bidder at an underground auction.”

 Viewers want to know what’s going on with Red and Liz.
 Not Aram and Samar.
 Yet even saying that, the biggest problem with this entire ‘bag of bones’ arc in Season 5 is that it’s taken WAY too long.
 A year to find out who the bones belong to is ridiculous.
 I can’t tell you how many tweets from viewers I have seen who ask ‘what is in the duffel bag?’
-It’s gone on so long, some viewers have forgotten it was the bones in the suitcase that Mr Kaplan unearthed a year ago.
+It’s gone on so long, some viewers have forgotten it’s the bones in the suitcase that Mr Kaplan unearthed a year ago.